Gastarbeiter: West Germany

 The first guest workers were recruited from European nations.
 However, Turkey pressured West Germany to admit its citizens as guest workers.
 Theodor Blank, Secretary of State for Employment, opposed such agreements.
 He held the opinion that the cultural gap between Germany and Turkey would be too large and also held the opinion that Germany didn't need any more labourers because there were enough unemployed people living in the poorer regions of Germany who could fill these vacancies.
 The United States, however, put some political pressure on Germany, wanting to stabilize and create goodwill from a potential ally.
 West Germany and Turkey reached an agreement in 1961.

 The Heuss Turks were the name given to around 150 young Turkish citizens who came to Germany in 1958.
 They followed an invitation that the then Federal President Theodor Heuss had extended to Turkish vocational school graduates during a visit to Turkey in Ankara in 1957.
 The exchange, which was intended as a vocational training measure and began for some of the group as apprentices at the Ford plant in Cologne, became the starting point for their immigration to the Federal Republic for some.
 A number worked at Ford until they retired in the late 1980s/early 1990s.
 It was the first large group of Turkish workers to come to Germany together, even before the start of actual Turkish immigration with the recruitment agreement between the Federal Republic of Germany and Turkey in 1961.
 According to DOMiD reports, they were given a warm welcome in Germany and were extremely popular with their work colleagues.

 After 1961 Turkish citizens (largely from rural areas) soon became the largest group of guest workers in West Germany.
-The expectation at the time on the part of both the West German and Turkish governments was that working in Germany would be only "temporary".
 The migrants, men and women alike, were allowed to work in Germany for a period of one or two years before returning to their home country in order to make room for other migrants.
 Some migrants did return, after having built up savings for their return.
 The recruitment treaty was changed in 1964 so that the Turkish guest workers could stay longer.
+The influx of immigrants into the West German labor market led to a 1.51% decrease in the expected discounted lifetime labor income of native West German workers, and the loss in native labor income reached 5.91%.

 For Turks, Tunisians and Moroccans, special rules applied: only unmarried people would be recruited; family reunification was not allowed; a health check and an aptitude test for work had to be passed; and they would not be allowed any extension past two years, and then would have to return to their home countries.